lotas1/noun-hub/mobile/Mobile_PRD.md

 ## Executive Summary

 This document outlines the technical requirements for the NounHub mobile application.
-The mobile app will provide a Twitter-like social experience with department-based forums for the National Open University community, built with Flutter for cross-platform compatibility.
+The mobile app will serve as a comprehensive platform for the National Open University community, featuring StudyLab for academic resources, Feed for school-related news, Forums for structured discussions, and NounBuddy AI chatbot for student assistance.
+The application will be built with Flutter for cross-platform compatibility.

 ## Technical Architecture